 · 2.
 Access by service road or frontage road - Insert "By means of a service frontage road which is designatedon said plans and is located between Survey Stationon Survey Line" 3.
-Access by specific access point - Insert "By means of a specific access pointfeet in width which is located (left/right) of and between Survey Stationand Survey Stationon Survey Line" 4.
-Access on Y Lines - Insert "By means of a local traffic road which is designated as (identify - SR No., NC or US Highway No., or city street) which is located (left/right) of and between Survey Station and Survey Station on Survey Line"
+Access by specific access point - Insert "By means of a specific access pointfeet in width which is located (left/right) of and between Survey Stationand Survey Stationon Survey Line" Access on Y Lines - Insert "By means of a local traffic road which is designated as (identify - SR No., NC or US Highway No., or city stree which is located (left/right) of and between Survey Station provided."

-1. Full Control of Access - Insert "No means of access to the project is provided."
+1. Full Control of Access - Insert "No means of access to the project is